-The Pechanga Air Program anticipates continuing the current program that is in place.
-The program will continue to monitor and maintain the level of technical and professional proficiency as a newly designated separate air quality planning area for the 1997 8-hour ozone NAAQS.
+The Pechanga Air Program anticipates continuing the current program in place.
+The department is planning to install a second ozone monitor on the Reservation in the next 18 months.
+This monitor will collect informational data on ambient ozone levels for the Tribe and the data will be used for internal reviews and comparison with the existing ozone monitor.
+The program will continue to monitor and maintain the level of technical and professional proficiency as a designated separate air quality planning area for the 1997 8-hour ozone NAAQS.